 Grenades are thrown, usually over barriers to reach crouched and hiding enemies.
 Holding down while throwing it drops the grenade to the platform directly beneath Spencer.
 They are useful for dealing with groups, machines, and unreachable foes.

 The Plasma Rifle is a laser weapon that deals very little damage to human enemies, but dishes out lethal force to mechanical beings.
 It is most effective against patrolling robots and bosses.

 A traditional rocket launcher with varying accuracy and enormous power.
 A single-fire weapon, it kills most standard enemies instantly, and is lethal to the player should they be standing too close to the resulting explosion.
 The bazooka is upgraded in the final level of the game and allows remote control via the right analog stick (consoles) to maneuver the wayward rocket.
 Since it deals incredible damage, firing rockets at bosses and groups is very effective.

 The 13 gauge "Hagle Breaker" is essential for close combat.
 While useless at long range, the forceful impact of the spread will kill standard soldiers in a single shot.
-Shooting the shotgun while suspended from your bionic arm results in momentous propulsion, giving the player a chance to swing again wheras they'd normally have to drop to whatever doom awaited below.
+Shooting the shotgun while suspended from Rad's bionic arm results in momentous propulsion, giving the player a chance to swing again whereas they'd normally have to drop to whatever doom awaited below.